ExcelFunctions.net Logo

 Excel will not allow you to edit just one part of a range of cells that contain an array formula, as the cells all work together as a group.

-• Press CTRL-SHIFT-Enter to update the whole array
+2. Press Ctrl + Shift + Enter to update the whole array.

-If you want to remove the array formula from the range of cells you need to highlight the whole range, and then press the delete key, to erase the contents of the whole array as once.
+Therefore, if you want to remove an array formula from a range of cells you need to highlight the whole cell range, and then press the delete key.

 Excel Array Formula Example 2

-Suppose I am working on the example spreadsheet below, and I want to multiply each of the values in cells A1:A5 with the corresponding values in cells B1:B5, and then sum all these values.
+Imagine you are working on the example spreadsheet below, and you want to multiply each of the values in cells A1:A5 with the corresponding values in cells B1:B5, and then sum all these values.

-The simplest way to perform this task is with the use of the array formula,
+One way to perform this task is with the use of the array formula:

 =SUM( A1:A5 * B1:B5 )

-This is shown in the results spreadsheet on the right below.
+This is shown in the formula bar of the result spreadsheet below.

 Excel Array Formula Example